qmzhao26/MemBrain-v1-WorkflowAdaptation/README.md

 <a name="instructions"></a>
 ## User instructions
-The following instructions show the required data structure and give hints on how to properly use the scripts.

 ### Data structure
 MemBrain relies on a specific data structure, where tomograms, membrane segmentations, membrane meshes, and ground truth positions should be stored: (an exemplary data structure can also be found in our [example dataset](#example-data))